cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 ### Apply for Test Qualification

-Cloud Storage is still in Beta state.
-To use Cloud Storage, send an application email to agconnect@huawei.com to apply for the service.
+Cloud Storage is still in Beta testing.
+To use Cloud Storage, send an application email to `agconnect@huawei.com` to apply for the service.

 Set your email title in the following format: **[Cloud Storage]-[Company name]-[Developer account ID]-[Project ID]**.
 For details about how to query thedeveloper account ID and project ID, please refer to [Querying the Developer Account ID and Project ID](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-query-ID).
 Huawei operation personnel will reply within 1 to 3 working days.

 ### Charge

-Cloud Storage is a resource-consuming service and will be charged based on the storage space, traffic, and number of operation requests in the future.
-Currently, Cloud Storage is in beta testing and uses a **limited free** usage policy.
+Cloud Storage is in beta testing and uses a **limited free** usage policy.
 That is, you can use the service for free within a specified quota.

 ## Enable Cloud Storage Service